BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 I used a pair of Vaude Aqua rear panniers mounted on a Tubus Disco to carry well, all the rest!

-We also carry a pair of Zéfal Magnum 1L bottles each for our drinks.
+We also carried a pair of Zéfal Magnum 1L bottles each for our drinks.

 Finally, we each had a Vaude Carbo top tube bag to carry our smartphone and snacks.

-All in all, my partner was carrying approximately 5kgs while I had around 18kgs of gear.
+All in all, my partner was carrying approximately 7kgs while I had around 17kgs of gear.

 ### Route